Jeremiah-Clark/Blog/blog/20260910-Watercolor_1-Paint.md

 ### Some Pigments Have Range

 To make this whole pigment thing even more complicated, multiple colors can be derived from a single pigment.
-A common example is Iron Oxide (PBr7).
+A common example is *Iron Oxide (PBr7)*.
 This one pigment is used to create Raw Sienna (a mid-valued earth yellow), Burnt Sienna (a dark earth orange), Raw Umber (a dark earth brown), and Burnt Umber (a very dark earth brown).

 All four colors are in the same family, but they are distinct and not freely interchangeable.

 On the flip side, different pigments sometimes produce nearly the same color.
-Daniel Smith, for instance, uses both Nickel Dioxine Yellow (PY153) and Natural Yellow Iron Oxide (PY43), which can both appear to be the same color.
+Daniel Smith, for instance, uses both *Nickel Dioxine Yellow (PY153)* and *Natural Yellow Iron Oxide (PY43)*, which can both appear to be the same color.

 So why have colors using both of these pigments?
 Sometimes it’s because one is less expensive, but more often it’s because they perform slightly differently.

-To continue with PY42 and PY153 from Daniel Smith, the differences are illustrative:
+To continue with *PY42* and *PY153* from Daniel Smith, the differences are illustrative:

-- **Natural Yellow Iron Oxide (PY42)**—Daniel Smith offers three single-pigment paints made with PY42, all various shades of Yellow Ochre.
+- **Natural Yellow Iron Oxide (PY42)**—Daniel Smith offers three single-pigment paints made with *PY42*, all various shades of Yellow Ochre.
 Two are granulating, and all are non-staining.
-- **Nickel Dioxine Yellow (PY153)**—Just one Daniel Smith paint, New Gamboge, uses PY153.
+- **Nickel Dioxine Yellow (PY153)**—Just one Daniel Smith paint, New Gamboge, uses *PY153*.
 To my eye, the actual hue is all but identical to Raw Sienna Light, but New Gamboge is non-granulating and somewhat staining.

 ![Though honestly, I’m not sure I could tell them apart without labels.
 Images from dickblick.com (Dick Blick Art Materials, 2024).](../images/Watercolor_PY42-PY153-8924618.png)

-The fact that PY42 is used in more colors than PY153 suggests it’s a more flexible or readily sourced pigment as well.
+The fact that *PY42* is used in more colors than *PY153* also suggests it’s a more flexible or readily sourced pigment as well.

 ### Single Pigment vs Multi-Pigment Paints